knobs-dials/touchy/README.md

 # TODO
+- change button behaviour
+   - right now reacts twice
+   - figure out whether/why changing button text makes it so slow to respond to lots of touches at once (is it relayouting?)
-- actually add the code
+- actually add the code here

+- figure out other realtimeish issues
 - think more about the consonance/dissonance coloring

+- packaging so I can offer download rather than 'please install these things'

+# CONSIDER
 - make it react to sliding touch
-- change button behaviour, right now reacts twice
-- figure out whether/why changing button text makes it so slow to respond to lots of touches at once
-- figure out other realtimeish issues
+   - as in, all buttons you pass, not just the one you land on
+   - consider strumming, pitch bends

-- add on-screen swapping to other layouts, switching midi channel, what to show
+- add on-screen config, e.g. swapping to other layouts, what to show on buttons, switching midi channel

 - add file config (e.g. for what MIDI device name to prefer)

 - think about other musical concents I want to explore with this
    - make it smart about chords?